 What Is Root Canal?

 Root canal treatment, also known as endodontic therapy, is a dental procedure designed to save a severely infected or damaged tooth.
 It involves removing the infected or inflamed pulp, which is the soft tissue inside the tooth containing nerves and blood vessels, and cleaning and disinfecting the interior of the tooth’s root canals.
-We specialise in Perth endodontics, ensuring your dental health.

 When Is a Root Canal Needed?

-Root canal therapy is essential to address these issues, as it involves removing the infected or damaged pulp, cleaning and disinfecting the tooth’s interior, and sealing it to prevent further infection.
-For affordable root canal treatment in Perth, look no further than Winthrop Dentist.
+Root canal treatment is needed when the inner pulp of a tooth has become infected, inflamed or damaged.
+This procedure is essential to address these issues, as it involves removing the infected or damaged pulp, cleaning and disinfecting the tooth’s interior, and sealing it to prevent further infection.

 The root canal process involves several steps to remove infected or damaged pulp from a tooth and preserve its structure.
 Here’s a brief overview of what happens during a typical root canal treatment: